davidtchiu/davidtchiu.github.io/_includes/syllabus-my-boilerplate.md

 For each day that a homework assignment is late beyond the due date (or the adjusted date according to your accommodations), I assess a $$3^d\%$$ deduction, where $$d$$ is the number of days late including weekends.

 ##### Deadline Extensions
-Ample time is provided to complete each assignment, and I do not assign work that has not already been covered in lectures.
-Generally, no extensions be will given for assignments.
-The exception is when you can provide documentation for unique circumstances, or if you have student accommodations.
-As a general rule of thumb, come talk to me and explain what might be going on.
+At my discretion, extensions on assignments may only be given depending on circumstances like pacing, clarification, etc. Extensions are not generally granted on a *personal* basis, except if the student can provide documentation for unique circumstances (e.g., injury/hospitalization, bereavement, etc.), or when the student is entitled to certain accommodations.
+As a general rule of thumb, just come talk to me first.

 ##### Exam Policies
+Sample problem sets and a checklist of expected topics are provided in a study guide.
+Unless a student has accommodations, exams are always in written format.
+Students are *allowed* to bring a full page of notes (front + back) to the exam, which must be turned in along with the exam.

+- Exam dates: I have never had to move an exam from its scheduled date, but if I did, I would never move them earlier, only later.

+- Final Exam: You must show up on the scheduled set day of the final exam.
+These dates are set by the university and cannot be rescheduled.
+Please do not ask for exceptions.

 - Makeup: I expect you to be present on the day of exams.
 I do not offer makeups unless you can _document_ an extenuating circumstance.
-The following do not count as extenuating circumstances: experiencing a cold, overslept, mental-health day, family visiting, traveling, etc. Exam days are listed on my course calendar and _will not_ change.
-Plan accordingly!
+The following do not count as extenuating circumstances: experiencing a cold, overslept, family visiting, traveling, etc. If a makeup exam is granted, you will receive a different version than everyone else.

-- Final Exam: You must show up on the scheduled day of the final exam.
-These dates are set by the university and cannot be rescheduled.
-Please do not ask for exceptions.

-- The following items are prohibited to use on the day of exams: Phones (even with Wifi disabled), headphones, and other mobile devices.

 - Student Accommodations: It is *your* responsibility to inform me if you will be taking exams at the accommodations office well-ahead of time, so that I have time to provide exam copies to their office.

+- The following items are prohibited for use on the day of exams: Phones (even with WIFI disabled), headphones, and other mobile devices.